aws-samples/satellite-comms-analytics-aws/satcom-autopilot-chatbot/README.md

 The CFN creates all of the Lex resources but does not build the bot.
 Hence click `Build`.

-6. Click `Test` in the Lex console upper right corner, and test the `BeamForecast` intent
+6. Click `Test` in the Lex console upper right corner, and test the `BeamForecast` intent.
+You should get the first few lines of a Satellite Capacity forecast for different spot beams.

 ![Capture-Lex-beamforecast](https://github.com/user-attachments/assets/d2b91534-08d3-4959-a887-420c2e55f282)

-Now test ImageIntent - type in "get noise type" then select one of the sample noise types to evaluate the LLM responses: -
+Now test ImageIntent - type in "get noise type" then select one of the sample noise types to evaluate the LLM responses for noise or interference type.
+The model should also tell you the modulation scheme (eg 16APSK)

 ![Capture-iq-1](https://github.com/user-attachments/assets/09e9bc95-38b9-42d0-86a8-4283e17d2ee0)
 ![Capture-iq-2](https://github.com/user-attachments/assets/59f0eee8-d779-4b60-aa7c-8508d8739364)